 Please note: the Fredville Oaks are on private property with no rights of public access.
-Please do not go knocking on the doors of the nearby houses regarding access as they are occupied by residents with no connection to the land-owner.
+Please do not go knocking on the doors of the nearby cottages regarding access as they are occupied by residents with no connection to the land-owner.

 ++++++